phamao/Project/README.md

 Python script that tokenizes and removes stop words from the lyric text files, then organizes them into a list of tuples, where the first value is the song name and second value is the tokenized lyrics.

-#### `songs_by_year.py`

-Python script that copies the songs from `lyrics/` to their respective year directory using `sorted_years.txt`.

 #### `year_sort.py`

-Python script that sorts all the songs in `charts.csv` by year, then saves them to `sorted_years.txt`.
-You will need to run the script yourself if you want to generate the text file.
+Python script that sorts all the songs in `charts.csv` by year, creates directories for the years 2017-2021 if necessary, the copies songs from `lyrics/` to their respective year directories.

 ### `lyrics/`